hibernate/hibernate-demos/hibernate-search/hsearch-elasticsearch-wikipedia/README.md

 The script will ask for a password: just use `hibernate_demo`.

+## Elasticsearch

+Ensure you have an Elasticsearch 5 instance running and accessible from <http://localhost:9200/>.

+You can download Elasticsearch from here: <https://www.elastic.co/downloads/elasticsearch>.
+Unzip the downloaded file, and just run `bin/elasticsearch` to start an instance on <http://localhost:9200>.

 # Running the project

 You must have [Maven (`mvn`)](https://maven.apache.org/) in your path, version 3.2 or later.